NEWTON SOLNEY VILLAGE PLAN – May 2022. Ratified on Friday 10th June 2022.

 * It is not proposed that the Parish Council will provide a communal compost facility.

-* An adequate number and location of dog waste bins should be provided.
+* An adequate number and location of dog waste bins should be maintained.

 * Aircraft noise on some occasions is a problem and discussion with airport authorities will continue as the need arises.
-However it is recognised that Nottingham East Midlands Airport is seeking to expand its business.
+However it is recognised that Nottingham East Midlands Airport is seeking to expand its business and the Freeport will have an impact.

 5. Budgetary Estimates

-This revised Plan was ratified at the Newton Solney Parish Council meeting held on 10 March 2017 and will be used to guide future initiatives and actions of the Parish Council.
-It is proposed to review this document every three years.
+This revised Plan was ratified at the Newton Solney Parish Council meeting held in June 2022 and will be used to guide future initiatives and actions of the Parish Council.

 To see a map detailing the Village Envelope (shown in black) and the Conservation area (shown in red with triangular markings pointing inwards) - click here.
 You will need to select the option - Find Places on the Map and then select Newton Solney from the drop down menu.